-In this guide, you can find all the blog posts from our trips to Norway.
+In this Norway travel guide, you can find all the blog posts from our trips.
 They are filled with travel inspiration and lots of practical tips to help you plan your own unforgettable trip to Norway.

 Whether you are visiting Norway with family or alone, in summer or in winter – these guides should be a good starting point in deciding where to go, the best places to see, and the best activities not to miss.

 This is by no means a complete guide to Norway.
 It’s such a big country with so much more to see and do, and we just scratched the surface.
-But if you are visiting Norway for the first time, then this is a good place to start.
+But if you are visiting Norway for the first time and want to see some of the very best places, then this is a good place to start.
 Read on!

 TIP: Join our Facebook Group for Iceland and Scandinavia Travel.
 We have lots of members who know the region quite well and should be able to help you with the practical side of planning a trip to Norway and other Nordic Countries.